Willamette Zone Fishing

-Stocked the week of May 20 with 5,000 rainbow trout.
-Smith Reservoir is north of Trail Bridge Reservoir and is accessed by turning off Hwy 126 at Trail Bridge Reservoir and following FS Road 730 north to Smith Dam.
+Smith Reservoir is north of Trail Bridge Reservoir and is accessed by turning off Hwy.
+126 at Trail Bridge Reservoir and following USFS Road 730 north to Smith Dam.
 The reservoir is not visible from the highway and is open to year-around bait fishing.
 Smith Reservoir was stocked in late June for the last time this season.
 Smith River and its tributaries above Smith Reservoir are open to angling all year.
 Two wild fish (8-inch minimum length) may be harvested per day and bait use is allowed through Oct.
 31.

 ST. LOUIS PONDS: trout, bass, crappie, bluegill, yellow perch, channel catfish

-This 4-acre pond is located 2 miles above the upper end of Foster Reservoir.
-The stocking season at Sunnyside Pond has ended for the remainder of the year, this family-friendly pond has been stocked with over 2,000 trout ranging from larger-size to 2.5 pound brooders.
-It was stocked again on May 22 with 333 legal size rainbow trout.
-Sunnyside Pond also offers bluegill and largemouth bass year round.
+This 4-acre pond is located two miles above the upper end of Foster Reservoir.
+The stocking season at Sunnyside Pond has ended for the remainder of the year but there may still be a few trout left.
+The pond also offers bluegill and largemouth bass year round.
 The park has a campground and picnic area and is a great place to take kids fishing.
-There is boat ramp access to the Middle Fork arm of Foster Reservoir.
-To get there from I5, take US 20 through the town of Sweet Home and continue around Foster Reservoir to Quartzville Creek road.
+There is also boat ramp access to the Middle Fork arm of Foster Reservoir.
+To get there from I-5, take US 20 through the town of Sweet Home and continue around Foster Reservoir to Quartzville Creek road.
 Take a left and follow this road for two miles to the park.

 TRAIL BRIDGE RESERVOIR: trout

-Trail Bridge Reservoir is open to year-round angling.
-This waterbody is adjacent to Hwy 126 and is approximately 60 miles east of Springfield.
+Trail Bridge Reservoir is open to year-round fishing.
+This waterbody is adjacent to Hwy.
+126 and is approximately 60 miles east of Springfield.
 Only adipose fin-clipped trout may be harvested from Trail Bridge Reservoir.
-Flies and lures only may be used.
-Trail Bridge Reservoir was recently stocked with 3,000 legal-sized rainbow trout.
+Only flies and lures may be used.
+Trail Bridge Reservoir was stocked in late July for the last time this season.

 TRILLIUM LAKE: trout

-Stocked the week of June 17 with 4,000 legal-sized rainbow trout.
-Trillium is a 60-acre lake located approximately three miles east of Government Camp off of Hwy 26.
-This lake is popular for fishing, camping and photography, often clearly reflecting Mount Hood.
+Stocked the week of Sept.
+26 with 3,000 rainbow trout.
+Trillium is a 60-acre lake located approximately three miles east of Government Camp off of Hwy.
+26. This lake is popular for fishing, camping and photography, often clearly reflecting Mount Hood.
 Adjacent Trillium Lake Campground is administered by the Zigzag Ranger District of the Mount Hood National Forest.
 The large campground features a seasonal boat ramp and wheelchair-accessible floating dock.